- All master students must complete both an Internship and Capstone project (or Thesis) for graduation.

 A faculty member works with interns to provide general guidance throughout the internship.
 Interns will also have access to a site supervisor who provides onsite advice and guidance to the intern and feedback to the faculty member.
 A beneficial partnership emerges in which the internship site gains from the intern’s contributions and the intern gains from hands on experience with colleagues in community based practice sites.

 NOTE: Make arrangements with your individual adviser.
-Preferred to have appointments in Spring.

 The Capstone (HLSA 786)